 Measuring and evaluating your advocacy efforts is the best way to understand what is working and what is not so you can adjust your strategy and optimize your campaigns for success.
 Also, building an informed, fully up-to-date, briefing or report on your successes that is likely to get shared around your organization, is one of the most visible parts of your job to higher-ups and peers.
 An effective report helps show your department’s value and the ROI behind your team’s work.

-Eighty-one percent of public affairs professionals have to create reports or briefs for internal stakeholders every month, according to our 2020 State of Public Affairs Industry Survey.
-Still, almost 20 percent said one of their biggest challenges is the lack of ability to quantify and report on their value.
+Seventy-five percent of public affairs professionals have to create reports or briefs for internal stakeholders either every week or month, according to our 2021 State of Public Affairs Industry Survey.
+Still, 16 percent said one of their biggest challenges is the lack of ability to quantify and report on their value.

 Challenges in Measuring Advocacy